pallets-eco/flask-admin/doc/advanced.rst

 ****

 The `form_overrides` attribute allows you to replace individual fields within a form.
-A common use-case for this would be to add a rich text editor, or to handle file / image uploads that need to be tied to a field in your model.
+A common use-case for this would be to add a *What-You-See-Is-What-You-Get* (WYSIWIG) editor, or to handle file / image uploads that need to be tied to a field in your model.

-Rich-Text Fields
+WYSIWIG Text Fields
 **********************
-To handle complicated text content, use a *WYSIWIG* text editor, like `CKEditor <http://ckeditor.com/>`_ by subclassing some of the builtin WTForms classes as follows::
+To handle complicated text content, you can use `CKEditor <http://ckeditor.com/>`_ by subclassing some of the builtin WTForms classes as follows::